A cost-effective Intel W680 ECC server

 6.4W of peak consumption at the wall while idling

-The C8 levels observed with 13600k processor and no device in PCI slot 1
+The C-State levels observed with 13600k processor and no device in PCI slot 1

-Unfortunately, some serious problems start as soon as I connect PCI devices.
-Specifically, with the AMD 6600 XT GPU connected to slot 1, the system will no longer enter deeper C-states, stopping at C2:
+Unfortunately, more serious problems start as soon as I connect PCI devices.
+Specifically, with slot 1 occupied, the system will no longer enter deeper C-states, stopping at C2 at best:

-The C2 levels observed with 13600k processor and a GPU in PCI Slot 1
+The C-State levels observed with 13600k processor and a GPU in PCI Slot 1

 I believe this is because the PCIe5 slot 1 is connected directly to the CPU, which apparently limits the C states to 2, as reported by Matt Gadient.
 So while the GPU is very efficient, idling at 4 W only, the system’s consumption spikes up to 40-55W.
 Combined with my Mellanox 4 LX and some USB devices + 4 x 2.5" idling HDDs, the total idle consumption is 55W-70W.
 This is, unfortunately, on par with similarly configured, idling AM5, with regular, off-the-shelf components.